rootEnginear/bta-better-than-pebble/README.md

 # Better Than Pebble

-What your first 10 minutes of Minecraft is?
-Punch a tree, get some wood, make a crafting table, make some tools, and start mining, isn't it? **— So Predictable and Boring**

-What you would do if wooden tools are **no longer craftable?** What about you cannot get wood **with you bare hand?** — This mod challenges you to be resourceful and rethink about the starting progression of Minecraft.
+This mod challenges you to rethink about the starting progression of Minecraft.
+What you would do if wooden tools are **no longer craftable?** What about you cannot get wood **with you bare hand?**

 ## Features